-Complete or partial replacement of a weapon, mobile choke or barrel is allowed during the same round, between pegs, or between single and double targets, though this must not cause any delay.
+Complete or partial replacement of a weapon, mobile choke or barrel is allowed during the same round, between stands, or between single and double targets, though this must not cause any delay.

-- 7.4 Once shooters are on the peg, they are not allowed to make any of the changes provided for above, unless they are the first shooter of singles.
-The first shooter of each peg will bring everything to the peg with them. - 7.5 The maximum time allowed to shooters between single or double targets is twenty seconds.
-This time starts after the shooter has attempted a target.
+- 7.4 Once shooters are on the shooting stand, they are not allowed to make any of the changes provided for above. - 7.5 The maximum time allowed to shooters between single or double targets is twenty seconds.
 If a shooter exceeds this time the referee will issue a warning to the shooter and then apply Article 12.2. - 7.6 The referee will call "No Bird" for the first gun malfunction.
 Following malfunctions for the same round are scored zero.
 If the gun is repaired before the sequence on that stand is finished by his/her squad, the shooter may shoot last with the referee's permission.
-If the fault cannot be repaired, the shooter is entitled to continue with his/ her squad with the referee's agreement and provided that he/she immediately obtains another gun (cf. Article 7.3).
-Otherwise, the shooter must leave his/her position and squad and can shoot the remaining targets only once there is a free place in another squad and the jury authorizes him/her to do so.

-- 7.7 Should both barrels fire simultaneously (double discharge) due to a gun malfunction for a single target or the first target of a double, the target is called "No Bird" and no result is recorded (Article 6.5). - 7.8 The cartridge shot load must not exceed 28 grams with a maximum tolerance of +2%.
-Shot must be spherical, of a regular diameter of 2.0 to 2.5 mm. - The use of dispersers or any other unusual loading device is strictly forbidden, as is the use of reloaded cartridges. - Mixing different shot of differing dimensions and/or qualities is strictly forbidden, as is the use of black powder and tracer cartridges. - 7.9 If both targets are broken by one shot in a double, they are scored "kill or one" and "kill or one". - 7.10 The referee may ask the shooter to supply two cartridges for checking before the shooter starts at a shooting stand, taking one cartridge from the right pocket of the shooter's vest and the other from the left pocket or at referee's choice.
+If the fault cannot be repaired, the shooter is entitled to continue with his/her squad with the referee's agreement and provided that he/she immediately obtains another gun (cf. Article 7.3).
+Otherwise, the shooter must leave his/her position and squad and can shoot the remaining targets only once there is a free place in another squad and the jury authorises him/her to do so. - 7.7 Should both barrels fire simultaneously (double discharge) due to a gun malfunction for a single target or the first target of a double, the target is called "No Bird" and no result is recorded (Article 6.5). - 7.8 The cartridge shot load must not exceed 28 grams with a maximum tolerance of +2% (equivalent to 1 oz. load).
+Shot must be spherical, of a regular diameter of 2.0 to 2.5 mm (U.S. No. 7.5, 8, 8.5, 9). - The use of dispersers, or any other unusual loading device is strictly forbidden, as is the use of reloaded cartridges. - Mixing different shot of differing dimensions and/or qualities is strictly forbidden, as is the use of black powder and tracer cartridges. - 7.9 If both targets are broken by one shot in a double, they are scored "one" and "one." - 7.10 The referee may ask the shooter to supply two cartridges for checking before the shooter starts at a shooting stand, taking one cartridge from the right pocket of the shooter's vest and the other from the left pocket.